jazzycatnip/FEM-Order-Summary/README.md

   - See hover states for interactive elements

 Continued Development:
-  - create branch with specs after veiwing solution video
+  - Create branch updated for mobile
+  - Update for accessibility